Adopt A Trail Program

 - Obtain signatures of each participant on the Special Event Waiver Form prior to each cleanup and return the completed form to the AAT Coordinator.

-- Obtain safety vests, trash cans, and other equipment at the Town of Oro Valley Parks and Recreation Division at 680 W. Calle Concordia.
+- Obtain safety vests, trash cans, and other equipment at the Town of Oro Valley Public Works Division at 680 W. Calle Concordia.

-- Return safety vests, unused trash bags, and other equipment to the Town of Oro Valley Parks and Recreation Division within two working days after cleanup completion.
+- Return safety vests, unused trash bags, and other equipment to the Town of Oro Valley Public Works Division within two working days after cleanup completion.

 - Adhere to all Town of Oro Valley Safety Rules and Regulations stated in this brochure.